cwoon-newswav/docker-test/README.md

 - To execute the Dockerfile and create an image, run: docker build -t {docker-id}/{project-name:tag} {directory}
 (eg: docker build -t thenewboston/bucky-redis . )

+## NOTE
+- any code changes require you to rebuild the image, and run the container again, as the old image contains configurations of previous versions.